ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/imploding-the-mirage-the-killers.markdown

   \ below for a chance to win.</p>\n"
 entry-title: "Win ‘Imploding The Mirage’ by The Killers!"
 entry-content: "<p>Enter the draw to win ‘Imploding The Mirage’ by The Killers by\
-  \ completing the form below before 23:59 on the 14th of September 2020.</p>\n"
+  \ completing the form below before 23:59 on the 14th of October 2020.</p>\n"
 has-winner: false
 prize-description: "‘Imploding The Mirage’ by The Killers!"
 special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\